kathyye15/picks/README.md

 # picks

-A desktop application that allows users to explore and add popular picks to a personalized itinerary\
+A desktop application that allows users to explore nearby "things to do" and save their picks to a personalized itinerary.\
 Founders: [Kathy Ye](https://github.com/kathyye15) and [Kelvin Fang](https://github.com/shibainuinuinu)

 ## Technologies used: